Kolwankar-Siddhiraj/MushroomClassificationProjectML/README.md

 ## Approach used
-<p>The main goal is to predict the fares of the flights based on different factors available in the dataset.</p>
+<p>The main goal of this project is to predict whether the Mushroom is edible or poisnous </p>
 <pre>
 <li> Data Exploration     : I started exploring dataset using pandas,numpy,matplotlib and seaborn. </li>
 <li> Data visualization   : Ploted graphs to get insights about dependend and independed variables. </li>